How to Audit Group Policy Changes Using Event Logs

 event properties

-Lepide Group Policy Auditor is a solution to the problems associated with native Group Policy auditing.
+Lepide Change Reporter is a free tool to the problems associated with native Group Policy auditing.
 Simply install the solution and add domain to it.
 Then, in real-time, audit reports will be generated to show which Group Policy was changed, when, where and by whom.
 Before and after values for each change are displayed in the same place.
-A live feed of changes is shown at the application’s interface.
-Lepide GPO Auditor will send real-time alerts and scheduled reports on important changes to any specified recipients.
-The following image shows a GPO modification event captured by Lepide Group Policy Auditor:
+The following image shows a GPO modification event captured by Lepide Change Reporter:

 lepide Group Policy Auditing - screenshot